GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **Duration**: Up to a number of hours equal to the spellcheck result multiplied by the spell's tier.

 **Effect**: You create a field in the shape of either a 25 yard sphere or a cube whose sides each equal 15 yards.
 All matter within that space, living and inanimate, is cutoff from space and time itself.
 In its relative position, there is only a hardened dark void which cannot be penetrated.
 Light does not reflect on it.
 Nothing inside can be perceived, for nothing anything technically exists.
 There is an unusual coldness within 25 yards of it, causing cold and fire attacks to have advantage on creatures within that are.
-Aditionally, spellchecks made within 50 yards of the space have disadvantage.
+Additionally, spellchecks made within 50 yards of the space have disadvantage.

 If a creature would have been inside the space and too large to fit inside the space- they are shunted 1d20+spell tier yards away.
 A creature touching it receives a cold attack.
 If the attack roll is odd, it will also inflict a necrotic attack.